-- Achieving zero hunger requires a common understanding of the contexts of hunger in a country and joint agreement on priority actions to address these contexts.
+65.66.
+Achieving zero hunger requires a common understanding of the contexts of hunger in a country and joint agreement on priority actions to address these contexts.
 Local contexts provide the parameters for national needs and priorities and for WFP's strategic engagement and partnerships in the country.
 Context not only determines the priorities for action, it also affects how actions can be carried out and reflects the challenges that partners and people will face in achieving zero hunger.
-All major conferences call for collaborative work to respond to local contexts, while the 2030 Agenda also emphasizes the importance of recognizing that some contexts face greater challenges than others and thus have special needs for assistance.36 - The context in each country and each situation within a country will involve a complex mix of 57. factors, including the political and economic situation, social and cultural practices and customs, capacity and geography.
+All major conferences call for collaborative work to respond to local contexts, while the 2030 Agenda also emphasizes the importance of recognizing that some contexts face greater challenges than others and thus have special needs for assistance.

+66.67.
+The context in each country and each situation within a country will involve a complex mix of factors, including the political and economic situation, social and cultural practices and customs, capacity and geography.
 Different contexts may exist in a single country and vulnerable populations may move from one context to another over time.
 Context-sensitive responses will require different actions within a single country and at different times, in line with the differing needs of women, men, girls and boys and their communities.
 It is therefore important that partners agree on the context and reflect it appropriately at the country-outcome level.
 WFP will utilize a wide range of tools, such as VAM and the three-pronged approach, to analyse the context and define appropriate programmes in close collaboration with partners.

-The Country Strategic Planning Approach
+The Country Strategic Plans Approach

+67.68.
 The 2030 Agenda will be achieved at the country level.
 WFP will work with national stakeholders and United Nations country teams to determine how best to support national strategies for achieving zero hunger, making the necessary links across sectors and contexts and ensuring coherence with and support to countries' broader strategies for sustainable development.
-The heart of the Strategic Plan (2017-2021) is therefore WFP's new Country Strategic Planning approach, which consists of strategic reviews and CSPs.
-The objectives of the Country Strategic Planning approach are to: i) support countries in making progress towards zero hunger; ii) operationalize the Strategic Plan (2017-2021) at the country level; and iii) improve the strategic coherence and focus and the operational effectiveness of WFP's assistance and partnerships to support country and regional efforts in addressing food insecurity and malnutrition.
+The heart of the Strategic Plan (2017-2021) is therefore WFP's new country strategic planning approach, which consists of strategic reviews and country strategic plans.
+The objectives of the country strategic planning approach are to: i) support countries in making progress towards zero hunger; ii) operationalize the Strategic Plan (2017-2021) at the country level, including effective emergency response; and iii) improve the strategic coherence and focus and the